ghuh/safealarm/README.md

 Event messages can be sent to email addresses using [mailjet](https://www.mailjet.com/).
 All messages will be sent to all emails specified in the config file.

-To send text messages to verizon customers, set email to `<phone number>@@vtext.com`. https://www.verizon.com/about/news/vzw/2013/06/computer-to-phone-text-messaging

 By default (i.e. for free), mailjet rate limits to 10/hour, 200/day, 6000/month.
 Sending to multiple emails in a single message still counts as multiple against the rate limit.
 The 10/hour can be lifted for free by verifying your identity.

+### Text Messages

+To send text messages to Verizon customers, set email to `<phone number>@vtext.com`. https://www.verizon.com/about/news/vzw/2013/06/computer-to-phone-text-messaging

+To send text messages to Google Fi customers, set email to `<phone number>@msg.fi.google.com`. https://support.google.com/fi/answer/6356597

 ## Config